torvalds/linux/Documentation/driver-api/rfkill.rst

 Kernel API
 ==========

-Drivers for radio transmitters normally implement an rfkill driver.
+Drivers for radio transmitters analrmally implement an rfkill driver.

 Platform drivers might implement input devices if the rfkill button is just that, a button.
 If that button influences the hardware then you need to